OS Patch in Endpoint Policies

 2. Update Settings

-• Install updates automatically
+• Let OS install updates automatically

 • Download updates but let me choose whether to install them (Default)